-The location on your resume doesn't mean adding your full address, street name, or locality name on a resume.
-Giving out your complete street address is unnecessary as it is irrelevant to the hiring manager while reviewing your candidacy for the job position.
+The location on your resume does not refer to your full address, street name, or locality name on a resume.
+Providing your complete street address is unnecessary as it is not important for the hiring manager while reviewing your candidacy for the job position.

-When you're applying for a job in your city or state, then you have to mention your location in the city, state format.
+When applying for a job in your current city or state, simply mention your location in the city, state format.

-And, If you are applying for a job abroad, you have to follow the city, country format.
+But, while applying for a job abroad, you have to enter your location in the city, country format.

 Note: Your personal information doesn't include your physical characteristics, beliefs, or creed, such as your gender, religion, sex, etc. This information is irrelevant to the hiring manager.